sagemath/trac_to_gh/Issue 9876.md

 # Issue 9876: Add is_sturmian_factor, is_tangent methods for finite words

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9877

 Original creator: tmonteil